Who We Are

-The Goodwill Centre for the children is open six days a week and our educational and recreational activities, run by four dedicated Cambodian staff, include the following:
+Open five days a week the Education and Recreation Programme, run by four dedicated Cambodian staff, include the following:

 - IT lessons